Hostel Survival Guide: What You Need to Know

 It is amazing that you can leave your expensive camera on your hostel bed all day, but dare to leave your food for even a moment and it will be gone.
 I have a few tips on how to keep your food.

 – Put it in an not so appealing package.
 If it is chocolate then hid it in a package that has pork scratchings, chicken feet or ox’s tongue as a label.
 Or if you are lazy then put it in a plain paper bag.
 People are lazy and will only take things that they can see what it is.
 Put your stuff out of reach, again due to people’s laziness.

 Or try the sob story.
 Put your name on it and write a note “please do not eat me as I cannot afford to replace this”.
 Now who would eat someone’s only meal of the day?

 Wear flip flops!
 Why would you want to tread in bare feet in a warm and wet environment where another 20 feet have been that day.
 If a hostel is a little dirty, time your showers so that the cleaner has just been in.
 If it is really bad, why don’t you ask for a free night’s stay in return for you cleaning them 🙂

 More tips on staying in a hostel

 A few more tips are to travel with a sleeping bag liner.
 It is very light and compact but it is great to use in those hostels which either have not so clean bed sheets or charge you for the renting of sheets.

-Lastly, introduce yourself to your room mates.
+Lastly, introduce yourself to your roommates.
 You are after all going to be living with them for X number of days.
 Ask them if they have plans that evening which you can join, if they would like to go to X place with you the next day.
 Learn about them and their country of origin.
-I promise you that you will make life long friends.
+I promise you that you will make life long friends in a hostel.